ho-nl/graphcommerce-deployment-workflows/README.md

 (i.e. `~/.ssh/id_rsa`).
 The associated public key must be in the `~/.ssh/authorized_keys` file on the target server.
 See also https://github.com/appleboy/ssh-action#setting-up-a-ssh-key

+GraphCommerce configuration variables (i.e. `GC_MAGENTO_ENDPOINT`) can be overridden by adding them as Github Action secrets/variables.
+They will automaticallly be made available during the build job.

 An example `ecosystem.config.js` that should work out of the box (you may want to tweak the number of processes):

 ```js